zzulueta/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

    python client.py
     ```

+1. When prompted, enter a request for technical information such as:

+    ```
+    Give me the Azure CLI commands to create an Azure Container App with a managed identity.
+    ```

+1. Wait for the agent to process your prompt, using the MCP server to find a suitable tool to retrieve the requested information.
 You should see some output similar to the following:

     ```
     Created agent, ID: <<agent-id>>